Ups and downs: UK nuclear forces

 The ground forces became the main operator of tactical nuclear systems.
 They had American-made 203 mm M110 and M115 guns capable of using the imported W33 projectile.
 In addition, at various times, the Corporal, Honest John and Lance missile systems were purchased from the United States.
 Later, the 155-mm W48 projectile entered service.

-The KVVS had tactical nuclear weapons in the form of several types of aerial bombs.
-Their carriers were Canberra medium bombers and several types of fighter-bombers.
-As the air fleet, the media list has changed.
+The RAF had tactical nuclear weapons in the form of several types of aerial bombs.
+They were carried by Canberra medium bombers and several types of fighter-bombers.
+As the air fleet developed, the list of carriers changed.

 In the CVMF, tactical weapons were mainly represented by nuclear depth charges like the American M101.
 Their carriers were surface ships of several types.
 In addition, such products could be used by Shackleton and Nimrod patrol aircraft.